 Corporate executive and management expert Jenifer Andrasko (Darden ’10), a former U.S. Navy pilot, mission commander and NATO officer, will be the University of Virginia Alumni Association’s next president and CEO.

 Andrasko, 39, will be the first female president of the Alumni Association, which will have its 179th anniversary July 4.
 She emerged from a national search field of 114 applicants.
 What made her stand out: “Her enthusiasm and energy,” says UVA Alumni Association Board of Managers Vice Chair Meredith B. Jenkins (Col ’93).
 “Over the course of the process that deepened.”

 Andrasko comes to the post from global consulting giant Bain & Company, where she headed “Results Delivery,” keyed to helping organizations reach their full potential.
-An expert in leadership development and building management teams, Andrasko helped found Bain’s Leadership Center
+An expert in leadership development and building management teams, Andrasko helped found Bain’s Leadership Center of Expertise.

 Prior to joining Bain, Andrasko served nearly 10 years on active duty with the U.S. Navy, as a P-3 pilot and mission commander, deploying twice in support of operations Enduring Freedom and Iraqi Freedom, as well as participating in NATO missions in Kosovo.
 Later, she served at NATO’s Allied Command Transformation, having significant operational responsibility for the alliance’s strategic and organizational initiatives.